mathigon/textbooks/content/exploding-dots/content.md

 ---
 > id: flaw-2

-If we try to multiple powers of 2 and 5, we get a sequence of products that get closer and closer to zero (in our 10-adic sense):
+If we try to multiply powers of 2 and 5, we get a sequence of products that get closer and closer to zero (in our 10-adic sense):

 |    |   |     |   |           |